-- Inspect and review the student's education records within 45 days of the date the college receives a request for access.
-The student should submit a written request to the Registrar identifying the record(s) they wish to inspect.
-The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected. - 2.
-Request the amendment of the student's education records that the student believes are inaccurate, misleading or otherwise in violation of the student's privacy or other rights.
+- Inspect and review the student's

+education records within 45 days of

+the date the college receives a request

+for access.
+The student should submit

+a written request to the Registrar

+identifying the record(s) they wish

+to inspect.
+The Registrar will make

+arrangements for access and notify the

+student of the time and place where the

+records may be inspected.

+- 2. Request the amendment of the student's education records that the student believes are inaccurate, misleading or otherwise in violation of the student's privacy or other rights.
 To request amendment, students should write the Registrar, clearly identify the part of the record they wish changed, and specify why it is inaccurate or misleading.
-If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of his or her right to an appeal regarding the request for amendment and include additional information regarding the appeal procedures. - Consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception, which permits disclosure without consent, is disclosure to college officials with legitimate educational interests. - 4.
-Prevent release of directory information.
-Directory information released by the college includes: name, major field of study, full or part time status, participation in recognized sports and weight and height of athletic team members, dates of attendance, birth date, veteran status, degrees, awards and honors received and dates degrees conferred.
-OC may release this information at any time unless the college has received prior written notice from the student, filed in the Registration and Records Office, requesting that directory information not be released.
+If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of his or her right to an appeal regarding the request for amendment and include additional information regarding the appeal procedures.

+- Consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+One exception, which permits disclosure without consent, is disclosure to college officials with legitimate educational interests.

+- 4. Prevent release of directory information.
+Directory information released by the college includes: name, major field of study, full- or part-time status, participation in officially recognized activities and sports, weight and height of athletic team members, dates of attendance, degrees, awards and honors received, dates degrees conferred and photographs of students in the course of activities associated with the college for publicity purposes.
+OC may release this information at any time unless the college has received prior written notice

+from the student, filed in the Ranger Station - Registration & Records office, requesting that directory information not be released.
 All other information may be released only upon the written consent of the student unless described above or in compliance with a court order.